Air Conditioner Repair Checklist

 If your thermostat isn’t telling your air conditioner to run, it won’t switch on.

 The most important step is checking it’s on “cool” and not “heat.”
 Otherwise your air conditioner will probably not turn on.
-Or you might have warm air blowing from vents since the heat is on instead.
+You might also have warm air blowing from vents since the heat is on instead.

 If you have a traditional thermostat: